cranjesh/images-test/TheSoldiersLegacyThorough.md

 A faint smile played across Holmes's lips.
 "I rather think not.
 Watson and I have already set our trap."

-## Chapter 12: Behind the Panel
+## Chapter 12: Holmes' Flashback Behind the Panel

-As the attendees at the study left, Holmes revealed how he had finally uncovered the chest's location that afternoon:

 I found Hanger alone in the stable yard, his weathered hands moving mechanically over the horse's flank.